 - I know that I am expected to follow these rules in school and that I should behave in the same way when out of school as well. - I understand that if I do not follow these rules, I may be subject to disciplinary action.
-This could include: warnings in line with the behaviour policy, loss of access to the school internet, detentions, suspensions, parents/carers contacted and in the event of illegal activities involvement of the police.
+This could include loss of access to the school network/internet, detentions, suspensions, parents/carers contacted and in the event of illegal activities involvement of the police.